The Laurel Foundation serves children, youth and families affected by HIV/AIDS, transgender youth and other at-risk youth populations.

 The Laurel Foundation’s programs tackle the emotional and social challenges at-risk children and youth face by constructing environments that support the mental and physical welfare of the participants.
 Our programs give participants the tools to build self-sufficient, productive, healthy lives.

 To improve mental and physical health through various year round educational and support programs

 Educate youth on the consequences of at-risk behaviors while at the same time providing the knowledge on how to make healthy life choices

 Develop the skills and qualities necessary to build an independent, successful, self-sufficient life path

 Balance and Compasion

-Introduce balance and compassion into participants lives by impelling them into experiences that show they can rise above the adversity and overcome the defeatism of HIV/AIDS, make more of their lives than they thought possible, and learn to serve others with their strength
+Introduce balance and compassion into participants lives by impelling them into experiences that show they can rise above the adversities they face, make more of their lives than they thought possible, and learn to serve others with their strength